HiPERCAM/hipercam/README.rst

          Has some features that the pure python implementation in astropy lacks.

+  keyring:
+         Used in 'logsearch' to store some passwords safely.

   matplotlib :
          standard plotting package for Python.
 You will also need a Qt backend.
 In opensuse for instance the package